 Guajillos are mild to medium-hot with a fruity flavor and subtle natural smokiness.
 Substitute anchos or pasillas.

-LC Note: The mild yet flavor intense chile is lovely in pork tamales.
+The mild yet flavor intense chile is lovely in these red chile pork tamales.

 Anchos are mild to medium-hot.
 These dried poblanos have deep, earthy flavors that evoke chocolate, coffee, raisins, and licorice.
 Substitute mulatos or pasillas.